mikeconley/irccloud-userscript/README.md

 ## Usage

 Open your IRCCloud Desktop client, and choose File > Reveal User Script.
 The place that's revealed is where the script needs to go.
-Either copy it in there, or you can symlink it there (that's what I do).
+Just copy the file to there, and away you go.

 ## Commands